Call our experts today.

 Want to offer some of your donors a chance to extend those business trips?
 Here are some thoughts on how to capitalize on the trend.

-Bleisure travelers are different than the regular business travelers, who are often ready to come home immediately after finishing their work (if not sooner).
+A Weekend Away: Bleisure travelers are different than the regular business travelers, who are often ready to come home immediately after finishing their work (if not sooner).
 But even if the business traveler does want some extra time to explore a city, they’ll have already been away from home for a few days.
 A weekend trip makes perfect sense: Work for a couple of days, then spend a couple more days having fun.

-If you’ve got some donors who may be interested in bleisure travel, then picking the right destination is important.
+Cities to Consider: If you’ve got some donors who may be interested in bleisure travel, then picking the right destination is important.
 While we adore destinations like Bali and the French countryside, your donors may not be taking too many meetings during poolside yoga sessions or winery tours.
 Places like New York, Chicago, Los Angeles and San Francisco, of course, are common destinations for business travel, while Las Vegas may be the convention capital of the world.

-.
+Evergreen Events: Some of our travel packages are notable for taking donors to our Destinations of Excellence™.
+Others find their biggest value in tickets for specific events, like the Super Bowl or an awards show.
 But if you want to attract bleisure donors, make sure your trip has access to a tremendous attraction that happens year-round.
 Think, for instance, about a trip with a food or beverage tour (like the pizza tour that comes with the “Leave a Pizza Your Heart in Chicago”), or maybe one with a round of golf or two included.
 A trip that works for business travelers is one that they can use no matter when work calls.

 To leave a comment, please click here.